 \section{Acknowledgements}

-DBP acknowledges financial support from the European Research Council (ERC) (ERC Starting grant {\it PhotUntangle}, no.~804626; and ERC Consolidator grant {\it ModeMixer}, no.~101170907).
-DBP and UG thank the Engineering and Physical Sciences Research Council (EPSRC) for financial support ({\it Photon Management in complex dynamic scattering media}, EP/Z535928/1) and ({\it A-Meta}, EP/W003341/1).
-DBP also acknowledges financial support from EPSRC Hub grant ({\it MetaHub}, UKRI1255.
+DBP acknowledges financial support from the European Research Council (ERC): ERC Starting grant {\it PhotUntangle}, no.~804626; and ERC Consolidator grant {\it ModeMixer}, no.~101170907.
+DBP and UGB thank the Engineering and Physical Sciences Research Council (EPSRC) for financial support: {\it Photon management in complex dynamic scattering media}, EP/Z535928/1; and {\it A-Meta}, EP/W003341/1.
+DBP also acknowledges support from an EPSRC Hub grant: {\it MetaHub}, UKRI1255.
 UGB thanks Faidon Kyriakou for photography support.